HexRweb/exstatic/packages/source-base/README.md

  - `get name() {}` - the name of your source.
 This will be used as the handlebars helper name
  - `configure() {}` - initialize the instance with specific data - e.g. access tokens, URLs, etc. This will be passed in to exstatic via the config file
  - `async run() {}` - the function that gets executed when the helper is called.
 The values are passed directly to this function so the arguments will be the same as any handlebars helper would get

+You also have access to an [axios](https://www.npmjs.com/package/axios) instance via `this.request` to HTTP requests if needed.
+Please consult their [API documentation](https://www.npmjs.com/package/axios#axios-api) for usage instructions.
+While you can import another library to make requests, it's highly suggested you just use the provided axios instance if possible.